gerardcondon/Irish-Rail-Tracker/roadmap.md

 * Refactor models to extract common base class
 * Fix newline in train message

+* Train Summary Implement test & Fix the case when the departure is on the following day
+* Fix train movement for departure and origin stations

 ## HTML & CSS
 * add proper footer